 I found that BGF Goodrich AT tires are fantastic for sand and general off-road driving conditions with good on-road manners too.
 I just found them to be slightly slippery on the wet tarmac on rainy days, but that is easily cured by engaging 4H.

 The best all-terrain Jeep tires must feature slightly larger tread patterns and have some advantages when it comes to dealing with the snow, sand, or light dirt terrain.
 This will give you confidence that it ensures a good amount of traction in looser terrain conditions such as gravel and sand.
 All-terrain tires, however, have a limit in terms of off-road ability.

 Airing down your tires will give you more traction, better weight distribution, and allows your Wrangler to “float” on the sand.

 Sand Recovery tips

-Most sand stuck situations on the beach requires a hand shovel to dig away excess sand around the wheels in order to regain traction and get you moving again.
+Most sand driving situations on the beach require a hand shovel to dig away excess sand around the wheels in order to regain traction and get you moving again.